 If state law provides greater or different sick leave benefits, Lam will comply with all requirements.
 States with applicable paid-sick-leave laws include California, Massachusetts, and Oregon.

-With supervisor approval, you may take up to one day off with pay to attend the funeral of a relative not listed above, a former spouse, or a nonfamily member.
+With supervisor approval, you may take up to one day off with pay to attend the funeral of a person not listed above.

 Full-time and part-time employees are eligible for up to four weeks of pay per year while on jury duty, paid at your regular pay rate and scheduled hours.
 In states with greater jury duty pay requirements, Lam will comply with applicable laws.
 You may keep any jury duty pay the court provides.